wcarvalho/ViralityPredictionModel/extractors/image/setting.md

 ## Specific details
 For downloading video, I use 'youtube-dl' which downloads file to the current folder only.
 So, for downloading video, I need to create a subfolder to execute it.
-I run the video downloader with 16 cores
+I run the video/image downloader with 16 cores